BirthdayResearch/quantum/README.md

 ## Quantum Bridge

-All smart contracts will be deployed on Goerli testnet for testing purposes.
+All smart contracts will be deployed on Sepolia testnet for testing purposes.

 ### How to get ether on a testnet to make testnet transactions?

-Users can get the GoerliETH via Goerli Faucet(https://goerlifaucet.com/)
+Users can get the SepoliaETH via Sepolia Faucet(https://sepoliafaucet.com/)

 ### How to get ERC20 tokens to test bridging functionality?

-The MUSDT and MUSDC contract have been deployed on Goerli for testing.
+The MUSDT and MUSDC contract have been deployed on Sepolia for testing.
 Users will be able to mint tokens by calling the `mint()` function with the respective EOA (Externally Owned Account) or contract address and amount.

 ### When bridging from DeFiChain, what is the expected signed message?